 The analysis of Rocky Mountain Power's net metering program began with a series of working groups to delve into the challenges, solutions and opportunities that come with integrating rooftop solar into our energy system.
 It’s technical, it’s complex, and oh so important for the future of solar energy in Utah!
 We had four working group meetings to discuss issues related to net metering.
-And as your advocates for clean energy, Utah Clean Energy will be heavily involved in the remainder of the process.
-For the energy nerds reading this, below is an update on the more technical aspects of the working groups.
+For the energy nerds reading this, here is an update on the more technical aspects of the working groups.